AddyIsSimp/LMS/README.md

 4Then select the index.java as the main file

 TODO
-- deleteBookDB
+- Student Settings
+- InsertBookImageDB - to debug
+- Sorting that needs Date sorting
-- borrowTransact student
+- Reports